MennySage/MennySage/README.md

 - HTML
 - CSS

+With knowledge also in:
+- Python
+- PHP
+- SQL
+- Node.JS

 ## My Course

 I study systems analysis and development at the FAEX University of EXTREMA, and I work on several personal projects.